Why Is Claude Code So Expensive? (And How to Cut Your AI Costs by 80%)

 Both Anthropic and OpenAI offer flat-rate subscription plans that include the same models.
 If you route your requests through these subscriptions instead of the API, your costs become fixed and predictable.

 - Claude Pro — $20/mo (or $17/mo annual).
 Access to Sonnet, Opus, Haiku with usage caps.
+Fine for light coding sessions.

 - Claude Max 5x — $100/mo.
-5× Pro's usage limits.
+5× Pro’s usage limits.
+The sweet spot for most full-time Claude Code users.

 - Claude Max 20x — $200/mo.
-20× Pro's usage limits.
+20× Pro’s usage limits.
+For all-day agentic workflows.

 The Cost Comparison That Changes Everything